Switzerland is a founding member of the EBRD and an important contributor to the Bank's work.

 Switzerland is an important source of foreign direct investment in the EBRD’s countries of operations.
 The value of joint Switzerland-EBRD investment stood at €7.19 billion as of end February 2020.
 EBRD finance accounted for €4.10 billion of this total and Swiss investment accounted for €3.09 billion.

-Switzerland-EBRD investment has been strong in Azerbaijan, followed by Turkey and Kazakhstan.
-Broken down by industry, joint Switzerland-EBRD investment has been the strongest in the following areas: energy, industry, commerce and agribusiness, infrastructure and financial institutions.
+Switzerland-EBRD investment has been strong in regional projects, followed by Azerbaijan and Turkey. .
+Broken down by industry, joint Switzerland-EBRD investment has been the strongest in the following areas: sustainable infrastructure, industry, commerce and agribusiness, and financial institutions.